-The Supreme Court of Pennsylvania does not certify attorneys as specialist.
-Instead, it accredits "certifying organizations" after a recommendation from the the Pennsylvania Bar Association (PBA) Review and Certifying Board.
+The Supreme Court of Pennsylvania does not certify attorneys as a specialist.
+Instead, it accredits "certifying organizations" after a recommendation from the Pennsylvania Bar Association (PBA) Review and Certifying Board.

 Under Rule 7.4, an attorney may communicate whether he or she practices in a particular field of law.
 However, the lawyer shall not state that he or she is a "specialist" except when the lawyer has been certified by an organization approved by the Supreme Court of Pennsylvania as a certifying organization.

 The rules also provide that a lawyer may communicate that he or she is certified in a field of practice only when that communication is not false or misleading and that certification is granted by the Supreme Court of Pennsylvania.